|St.Paul Parish Collegiate

 Built in 1454 on a medieval crypt, (see section on Troglodytic churches), the above grade church was rebuilt in a dome shape in 1731.
 The Cathedral Chapter used to go there in procession on its feast day during the 17th century.
 On this occasion the blessing of Malta's harvest used to take place.
 In 1743, this church suffered considerable damage from an earthquake.
 It had just then been rebuilt and had been blessed on the 26th December 1733.
 Its main altar was rededicated to the Holy Name of the Blessed Virgin.
 In 1901 a statue of Christ Redeemer was solemnly unveiled on top of the dome.
 It again suffered damage in a 1923 earthquake after which the statue was taken to the old seminary.
 Nowadays it is being restored and the statue is back in place.

-Till about the 1950's this deconsecrated chapel was in use especially for catechism.
+Till about the 1950's, this chapel, which incidentally was never consecrated, was in use for catechism.
 Nowadays it serves as a store for hay.
+It lies a few meters down the road across from The Nativity of Our Lady (Tas-Salib)

 |Holy Rosary Oratory